oscal-compass/compliance-trestle-demos/trestle_task_xlsx_to_oscal_poam/README.md

 ### demo: trestle task xlsx-to-oscal-poam

-This demo transforms the .xlsx to OSCAP POAM.
+This demo transforms the .xlsx to OSCAL POAM.

 ```
 > cd trestle_task_cis_xlsx_to_oscal_cd